Heiken Ashi Strategy – Japanese Samurai Art

 The first sign that the price is about to turn higher is when we see a green Heiken Ashi candle.

 In order for the Heiken Ashi bars to change color, there must be a strong shift in the order flow.
 This typically translates into a much more reliable signal than we get when typical price candle changes color on a normal price chart.
+Once the color changes, it may be time to make a trade.

 The way we use this feature is simply to implement traditional technical analysis and locate potential reversal zones with the Heiken Ashi chart.